Hyperprolactinaemia: Signs and symptoms

 In women, high blood levels of prolactin are typically associated with hypoestrogenism, anovulatory infertility, and changes in menstruation.
-Menstruation disturbances experienced in women commonly manifests as amenorrhea or oligomenorrhea.
-In the latter case, irregular menstrual flow may result in abnormally heavy and prolonged bleeding (menorrhagia).
+Menstruation disturbances commonly manifests as amenorrhea or oligomenorrhea.
+While mild hyperprolactinemia may not always result in menstrual disorders, it is uncommon for women to have normal menstrual cycles if their serum prolactin levels exceed 180 ng/ml (3,600 mU/L).
+In such cases, irregular menstrual flow may result in abnormally heavy and prolonged bleeding (menorrhagia).
 Women who are not pregnant or nursing may also unexpectedly begin producing breast milk (galactorrhea), a condition that is not always associated with high prolactin levels.
-For instance, many premenopausal women experiencing hyperprolactinemia do not experience galactorrhea and only some women who experience galactorrhea will be diagnosed with hyperprolactinemia.
+For instance, many pre-menopausal women experiencing hyperprolactinemia do not experience galactorrhea and only some women who experience galactorrhea will be diagnosed with hyperprolactinemia.
 Thus, galactorrhea may be observed in individuals with normal prolactin levels and does not necessarily indicate hyperprolactinemia.
 This phenomenon is likely due to galactorrhea requiring adequate levels of progesterone or estrogen to prepare the breast tissue.
 Additionally, some women may also experience loss of libido and breast pain, particularly when prolactin levels rise initially, as the hormone promotes tissue changes in the breast.

 In men, the most common symptoms of hyperprolactinemia are decreased libido, sexual dysfunction, erectile dysfunction/impotence, infertility, and gynecomastia.
-Unlike women, men do not experience reliable indicators of elevated prolactin such as menstruation to prompt immediate medical consultation.
+Unlike women, men do not experience reliable indicators of elevated prolactin such as menstrual changes, to prompt immediate medical consultation.
 As a result, the early signs of hyperprolactinemia are generally more difficult to detect and may go unnoticed until more severe symptoms are present.
-For instance, symptoms such as loss of libido and sexual dysfunction are subtle, arise gradually, and may falsely indicate a differential cause.
-Many men with pituitary tumor-associated hyperprolactinemia may forego clinical help until they begin to experience serious endocrine and vision complications, such as major headaches or eye problems.
+For instance, symptoms such as loss of libido and sexual dysfunction are subtle, arise gradually, and may falsely indicate a different cause.
+Many men with pituitary tumor–associated hyperprolactinemia may forego clinical help until they begin to experience serious endocrine and vision complications, such as major headaches or eye problems.